SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 Clicks the specified mouse button at the given location.
 You can supply the number of clicks using *count* and you can supply a target window using the optional parameter *window*.
 Coordinates are relative to the upper left corner of the *window*, if supplied, otherwise relative to the uper left corner of the screen.

 #### *call(target :: String, method :: String, [Optional] argument1, argument2, ...)*
-Invokes an internal method. *target* maybe either "Controller" (or "Simulator Controller") for method of the single controller instance itself or the name of a registered plugin and *method* is the name of the method to invoke for this target.
+Invokes an internal method. *target* maybe either "Controller" (or "Simulator Controller") for method of the single controller instance itself or the name of a registered plugin or a name of a mode in the format *plugin*.*mode* and *method* is the name of the method to invoke for this target.
 You can supply any number of arguments to the call.